Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 4. Hold for a count of two at the top of the movement.

-5. Then reverse the movement and lower the dumbbell towards the starting position, stopping before the dumbbell touches the floor.
+5. Then, reverse the movement and lower the dumbbell towards the starting position, stopping before it touches the floor.

-7. Repeat the exercise on your opposite side with your right arm.
+6. Repeat the exercise on the opposite side with your right arm.

 5. Incline Rear Delt Dumbbell Fly

-Incline rear Delt Dumbbell Fly is also known as chest supported dumbbell fly.
-The incline bench takes away the potential of using momentum and makes the movement more challenging.
+Incline rear Delt Dumbbell Fly, also known as chest-supported dumbbell fly, reduces the potential for using momentum and makes it more challenging.

-It allows for a greater range of motion compared to standing variations, resulting in a deeper stretch and better muscle activation.
+It allows for a greater range of motion than standing variations, resulting in a deeper stretch and better muscle activation.

-It provides many other benefits, such as it adds size and strength to the posterior, lateral deltoids and trap muscles.
+It provides many other benefits, such as adding size and strength to the posterior, lateral deltoids, and trap muscles.

 Incline Bench Rear Lateral Raise